 Name Image Function USB Ŷ Plug compatible USB devices into this port.
 It has a removable dust cap.
-Memory Lock ♦ % In the locked position, this keyswitch prevents alterations to programs, settings, parameters, and offsets.
-Setup Mode y % In the locked position, this keyswitch enables all machine safety features.
+Memory Lock € In the locked position, this keyswitch prevents alterations to programs, settings, parameters, and offsets.
+Setup Mode ا∱ الم In the locked position, this keyswitch enables all machine safety features.
 Unlock allows setup (refer to "Setup Mode" in the Safety section of this manual for details).
-Second Home 2 - Press to rapid all axes to the coordinates specified in G154 P20 (if equipped).
-Servo Auto Door Override Ë Press this button to open or close the Servo Auto Door (if equipped).
-Worklight \bigcirc These buttons toggle the internal worklight and High Intensity Lighting (if equipped).
+Second Home $\oint^2$ Press to rapid all axes to the coordinates specified in settings 268 - 270.
+(Refer to "Settings 268 - 270" in the Settings section of this manual for details).
+Auto Door Override t I Press this button to open or close the Auto Door (if equipped).
+Worklight $\bigcirc$ These buttons toggle the internal worklight and High Intensity Lighting (if equipped).